Tusharumdale/inventry-manegment-demo/README.md

 # inventry-manegment-demo
-this is may Git repository
+this is may  frist Git repository